wkumari/draft-vandergaast-edns-client-subnet/README.md

    for IPv6 at this time, but IPv6 addresses should be similarly truncated in order to not allow unique identification of the client.

+   When a non-zero SCOPE NETMASK is provided by the Recursive Resolver that is longer than SOURCE NETMASK, users can often obtain more optimal mapping if the resolver is well-used.
+Replies will have answers optimized up to SCOPE NETMASK bits for a subset of the SOURCE NETMASK.
+Subsequent requests within the TTL from clients within the cached range will be served the optimal answer, while still preserving privacy of the user.

    ISPs will often have more detailed knowledge of their own networks.
    I.e. they will know if all 24-bit prefixes in a /20 are in the same area.
 In those cases, for optimal cache utilization and improved